argosnothing/nixos-config/README.md

 - If you are one of those mentioned in the credits here and don't want to be mentioned, just let me know.

 # Things I do
-- Hopefully straightforward use of [Hjem](https://github.com/feel-co/hjem).
 - Flakes with flake parts pointing to outputs/default.nix
 - Impermanence in system and home.
 Per module persistance so wm switches don't pollute user space.
 - Sops dependent install process, bring your own keys, secrets.
 - Coupled user/system modules, inspired by [saygo's](https://github.com/saygo-png/nixos) configuration.
-- Some code here, such as the gtk module, and impermanence module is --stolen-- borrowed from [iynaix's](https://github.com/iynaix/dotfiles) config
+- Some code here, such as the impermanence module is --stolen-- borrowed from [iynaix's](https://github.com/iynaix/dotfiles) config

 ## Important Files
 - [Flake entrypoint](flake.nix)